 I had a great ride planned down the Oshika Cobalt line to a viewpoint at the end of the peninsular but there was no chance to see much in the gloomy haze so I axed part of todays route which was already a ambitious distance and just as well since the ride into Ishinomaki took forever.
 Some of the worst traffic I have encountered but much of the problem is a large area was wiped out in the tsunami and bridges are still missing and widespread damage making one chaotic mess.
 It’s been 6 years but I’d advise to steer clear of the area affected for some time yet.

 I am using the same gear mostly as my last ride except the jacket that this time is the BMW Airflow.
 This is a fine jacket although it’s effectiveness in cooling will vary depending on the motorcycle you ride.
-On my CB1100 this jacket flowed heaps of air but on the FJR1300 it flows much less but still ok.
+On my CB1100 this jacket flowed heaps of air but on the FJR1300 it flows much less.

-It’s construction is far better then your regular summer jacket which often have a couple of weak points.
-The materials used in cheap summer jackets will not protect much in a crash.
-The plain nylon used is not abrasion resist and the mesh has little strength.
-These jackets tend to just tear apart.
+It’s construction is far better then your regular summer jacket.
 The BMW Airflow has mesh panels that are very high strength material almost like fine wire and the main jacket material is high abrasive resistance.
-It is made in a special colour to reflect heat not build it up like black jackets do and this indeed works well in my experience.
-It also has full suite of armor including pro style back protector.
-It’s about as serious a summer jacket can be in my opinion, built very tough and whilst expensive if you can find one on closeout sale like I did then it’s an awesome bit of gear for riding in high temperature conditions.
+It is made in a pale colour to reflect heat not build it up like black jackets do and this indeed works well in my experience.

 Not a particularly good start to the day.
 Raining outside so I went back to bed but that was a wasted effort since I just lie awake.
 It’s ironic, when young and needing to be awake on time for early work starts I would struggle endlessly to get out of bed and now without such need I wake up early and am unable to return to sleep.